aimeeu/web-unified-docs/.github/PULL_REQUEST_TEMPLATE/nomad_pull_request_template.md

 no backport labels.
 If you backported your code PR to previous branches, update the docs content in the corresponding folders.
 For example, if the current release is 1.10.x and you backported your code to 1.9.x and 1.8.x, update the docs content in the v1.10.x, v1.9.x, and v1.8.x folders.
+If you can't find files in previous versions, add a note in the description so that the tech writer can update previous versions.

 -->

 ## Description

 <!-- Please describe why you're making this change and point out any important details the reviewers
 should be aware of.
+A robust description helps Aimee create a fabulous release note.

 Include the target release as well as prior versions if applicable.
 -->

 ## Links
 <!--
+**Please link to the related Nomad repo code PR!** if there is one.
+Aimee does look at the code PR description, Jira ticket, and/or GH issue before reviewing docs content.

 Please include links to GitHub issues, documentation, or similar which is relevant to this PR.
 If this is a bug fix, please ensure related issues are linked so they will close when this PR is merged.

-Jira: [<jira-ticket-number>]  // for example, Jira: [CE-1001] GH-Jira integration generates the link and updates the Jira ticket.
+// GH-Jira integration generates the link and updates the Jira ticket.
+Jira: [<jira-ticket-number>]  // for example, Jira: [NMD-1234]

 GitHub Issue: <issue-link>

 Deploy previews:

 The bot does publish a root-level link to the deploy preview,